AlexanderKagan/Nuclei-Segmentation/README.md

     :init_features: int Number of filters used in UNet architecture (for more info look at the architecture in Unet.py)

-    :model_name: str name of the model file saved after the training procedure (path to existing folder + name also possible, e.g. './models/unet')
+    :model_name: str Name of the model file saved after the training procedure (path to existing folder + name also possible, e.g. './models/unet')

 2. markup.py